 The Squier Affinity Series Telecaster Deluxe gives you a combination of genuine Tele feel with a powerful humbucker tone in a truly affordable instrument.

-We started playing a few riffs on this Squier, and immediately liked the “C” shape maple neck with a bolt-on design.
-Not only was it comfortable to play on this neck, but it also made us feel at home as maple is one of the most common neck wood choices for Telecasters.
+We started playing a few riffs on this Squier and immediately liked the C-shape maple neck with a bolt-on design.
+Not only was it comfortable to play on this neck, but it also made us feel at home since maple is one of the most common neck wood choices for Telecasters.